chethanp11/master/README.md

 - `docs/product_howto.md` walks you through manifest/config, flows, registry hooks, and regression testing.
 - `docs/overview.md` presents the high-level principles and the sandbox golden path.
 - `docs/governance_and_policies.md` plus `docs/engineering_standards.md` enumerate the safety rules that every commit must respect.
-- `docs/v1_acceptance_checklist.md` records the staged hardening steps (1–15) and their validation commands — use it to confirm compliance before releases.

 ## Getting started
 1. Read the architecture & component docs to understand the runtime boundaries.